gradha/gradha.github.io/src/articles/06-small-big-mistakes.rst

 `lazy <http://weblogs.asp.net/erobillard/pages/3801.aspx>`_ but `in a positive way <http://blogoscoped.com/archive/2005-08-24-n14.html>`_) are confronted with a manual task, there are two possible paths: avoid the task or automate the hell out of it.
-In this case, Nimrod's visibility is hurt, as new users come and find something which doesn't work at first glance.
+In this case, Nim's visibility is hurt, as new users come and find something which doesn't work at first glance.
 Why should they keep bothering when there's a constant torrent of new shiny programming languages out there competing for everybody's attention?
 In more technical terms, it